properties-file/properties-file/README.md

 | `JSON`        | No (can do more) | No (requires JSON5)      | No                     | Depends on the schema         |
 | `YAML`        | No (can do more) | Yes                      | No                     | Depends on the schema         |

-By having good JavaScript/TypeScript support for `.properties` files, it provides more options when it comes to i18n.
+Having good JavaScript/TypeScript support for .properties files offers more internationalization (i18n) options.

 ### How does this package work?

-Basically our goal was to offer parity with the Java implementation, which is the closest thing to a specification `.properties` file have.
-Here is in a nutshell the logic behind this package:
+Basically, our goal was to offer parity with the Java implementation, which is the closest thing to a specification for `.properties` files.
+Here is the logic behind this package in a nutshell:

-1. Split the file content by lines (create line objects)
+1. The content is split by lines, creating an array of strings where each line is an element.
+2. All lines are parsed to create a collection of `Property` objects that:
+   1. Identify key-value pair lines from the other lines (e.g., comments, blank lines, etc.).
-2. Create `LineObjects` by combining multi-line properties and removing trailing backslash
+   2. Merge back multiline key-value pairs on single lines by removing trailing backslashes.
-3. Create `PropertyObjects` from `LineObjects` that combined all lines of a property
-4. Identify the key/value delimiter and populate escaped keys and values.
+   3. Unescape the keys and values.
-5. Unescape keys and values
-6. Create a `PropertiesObject` that will include all `PropertyObjects` while removing collisions

-Just like Java, if a Unicode escaped characters (`\u`) is malformed, it will throw an error.
-But of course, we do not recommend using Unicode escaped characters but rather UTF-8 encoding that supports more characters.
+Just like Java, if a Unicode-escaped character (`\u`) is malformed, an error will be thrown.
+However, we do not recommend using Unicode-escaped characters, but rather using UTF-8 encoding that supports more characters.

 ## Additional references